Cyber data and information security idea. Yellow padlock and key and blue keyboard. Computer, information safety, confidentiality concept

 CASB Tools and CASB API: The Way Forward

 Let’s face it!
 The digital economy is run by APIs, which permit the exchange of data that needs to be managed.
-With the acceleration of API communication, API security tools have become a top priority.
+API security tools have become a top priority with the acceleration of API communication.
 We don’t want private, confidential, and regulated data to leave that is not supposed to go, and we need to account for data that does go.
 If you don’t have something in the middle and encrypt just the connections, data can flow in and out without any governance and compliance.

 Ideally, a turnkey product that manages API security in real-time independent of the platform—in the cloud, hybrid, or on-premise—is the next technological evolution of the API security tool market.
 Authentically, having an API platform across the entire environment and enforcing real-time security with analytics empowers administrators to control data movements and access.
 Currently, API security tools fall into three different types of markets.